NikolayBobovnikov/context_manager/README.md

 *   **Directory Selection**: Easily browse and select a project directory using native file dialogs.
 *   **Hierarchical File Tree Display**: View the directory structure in an expandable tree view.
 *   **File Selection**: Interactively select or deselect files and directories for inclusion in the markdown output.
-*   **Configurable Ignore Patterns**: Utilizes `.gitignore` rules by default and allows for additional custom ignore patterns to filter out irrelevant files/directories (e.g., build artifacts, logs).
+*   **Configurable Ignore Patterns**: Utilizes `.gitignore` rules by default and allows for additional custom ignore patterns to be entered and applied directly within the GUI, dynamically updating the file tree.
 *   **Markdown Generation**: Produces a single markdown file containing:
     *   A visualization of the selected project structure.
     *   The full content of all selected files, each in its own code block.